SustainabilitySUSTAINABILITY

 Key themes Issues to address/examine Medium-term targets Long-term targets Main activities and progress in FY2022

-E Achievement of shift
+E Achievement of shift to 100% renewable energy

 • Adoption of renewable energy at domestic sales offices